LedgerHQ/app-stellar/README.md

 There are two ways a transaction may be approved by the device.
 In the case of a simple payment transaction it is sent to the device in its xdr representation.
 The app then parses the xdr and shows the payment details to the user for approval.
 Alternatively, if a transaction contains more than a single operation and/or contains different types of operations a different operation can be used that takes only the transaction hash.
 In this case the details of the operation cannot be shown to the user.
 A warning is shown that no details are available.

-## Known issues

-* The recipient address is currently not shown correctly due to a bug in the base32 encoder.
-While the encoder runs fine when testing on the local machine, some characters are mixed up when it is run on the device.

-* Amounts that take up more space than the size of the screen should be shown in a ticker.